-It also provides details of advice from public health bodies and other government departments on requirements that aren’t enforced by the Health and Safety Executive (HSE) and links to their guidance.
+It also provides details of advice from public health bodies and other government departments on requirements that aren’t enforced by the Health and Safety Executive (HSE).

-The guidance will be updated by HSE to reflect any reviews of social distancing and other long-term measures, as set out in the government’s COVID-19 Response – Spring 2021.
+HSE will update this guidance to reflect any reviews of social distancing or other long-term measures, as set out in the UK, Scottish and Welsh governments’ responses to the coronavirus pandemic.

-As the economy reopens, businesses should continue to follow GOV.UK working safely guidance and put in place measures to reduce the risk of COVID-19 transmission.
+Businesses should continue to follow the relevant government guidance on working safely and put in place measures to reduce the risk of COVID-19 transmission.

 The following workplace controls remain unchanged:

-As restrictions are eased and people return to work, it is vital that their workplace is COVID-secure following on from completing a COVID risk assessment.
+It is vital that workplaces continue to be COVID-secure following on from completing a COVID risk assessment.

-We have advice on talking to your workers about returning to work after a lockdown, with examples of questions you can ask to help them understand the risks and contribute to decisions on reducing the risk of transmission.
+We have advice on talking to your workers with examples of questions you can ask to help them understand the risks and contribute to decisions on reducing the risk of transmission.

 These include talking about changes in your workplace, such as site rules, one-way systems and arriving at work.